 Autobiographical Sketch from Age 13 to Present

 At the age of thirteen, having just arrived in Peoria, Illinois, I was placed in the fourth grade with boys and girls four years younger than I, and was introduced to the English language for the first time.
 The German, Dutch and Hebrew I had learned during my tumultuous “childhood” in Nazi Europe were not of much value at that time.
 It was not uncommon for me to sit through several showings of great screen classics, including The Best Years of Our Lives.
 These movies, along with radio, helped me to master my new language.
-How I found time to attend any movie is still a mystery to me, for I had worked after school ever since our family had reached Peoria, Illinois in 1948.
+How I found time to attend any movie is still a mystery to me, for I had worked after school ever since our family had reached Peoria in 1948.

-By age sixteen both my English and my looks improved considerably, and this combination somehow inspired a young college sophomore to ask to walk me home at the conclusion of Yom Kippur services on October 10, 1951.
+By age sixteen both my English and my looks improved considerably and this combination somehow inspired a young college sophomore to ask to walk me home at the conclusion of Yom Kippur services on October 10, 1951.
 At that time I was a sophomore at Peoria Central High School.

 I was graduated from Peoria Central High School in 1953, having managed to complete my high school studies in only two years (with summer courses), and ranked eighth in a graduating class of 267 students.
 Shortly after graduation, Nathaniel and I were married, somewhat to the chagrin of my mother and his parents.
 I was eighteen years old.
+This past August 2017, we were blessed to have celebrated our 64th wedding anniversary!

 I have been very interested in the medical profession for much of my life, and have been a Gray Lady and Candy Striper volunteer in various hospitals.
 I went back to school to become a medical assistant and worked for a most wonderful caring and professional doctor until his retirement at the age of 92!